11PRINCE/UI_for_Android/README.md

 # UI_for_Android
- Designing of UI and Templates
+ Designing of UI and Templates for the Login Page of App